nadrino/kotor-walkthrough/kotor2/walkthrough/02_Peragus/05_Peragus.md

         - [Intelligence]...
 - Back to the turbolift
 - Code: 7 - 5 - 13 - 17 - 3

+> Comment: this section of the game is interesting since this visit
+> of the dormitories had no real point in itself!
+> However, it can be interpreted as such.
+>
+> After the discussion with HK-50, the exile realizes how suspicious
+> this droid actually is.
+> Instead of waiting patiently as HK-50 suggests, the exile is
+> trying to find a way out of this rock by any means.
+> Although it's pretty obvious that everybody's dead on the facility,
+> finding survivors in the dormitories could have been useful.
+>
+> After the exploration of the dormitory, it reveals that HK-50
+> is responsible for the murder of everybody on the mining station.

 [< Previous Page](../04_Peragus.md) |